 - 1. A successfully completed unit of study is valid for a term of 4 years. - 2.
-The student can submit a request to the Examination Board to have the validity of an exam result extended.
+The student can submit a request to the Examination Board to have the validity of a result as meant in paragraph 1 extended.
 The Examination Board may not refuse this request without a valid reason.
-The Examination Board will provide a written justification if it turns down the request. - 1.
+The Examination Board will provide a written justification if it turns down the request. - 3.
 If an exam is composed of a series or combination of tests or formats, the validity of test results of the individual components does not exceed the academic year in which they are achieved.
 The examiner of the unit of study may determine an alternative arrangement.
 In this case the examiner will inform the Examination Board.
 The alternative arrangement must be made known via the electronic learning environment (the Blackboard site) of the study unit in question.

-Article 11 - Confirmation and publication of the results (Article 7.13 paragraph 2o of the WHW)
+Article 11 - Confirmation and publication of the results (Article 7.13 paragraph 20 of the WHW)

 - 1. The result of a written exam or practical exercise is published via the SIS within 20 working days.
-The publication will be done bij BOZ (Office of Eductional Affairs). - 1a The examiner will determine the result of a written exam within 15 working days after the exam and notify BOZ of the result. - 2.
-The result of an oral exam is made known to the student within one working day in the form of an authorized proof of result provided by the Examiner. - 3.
-The provisions of paragraph 2 do not apply if the oral exam is part of a series of oral exams of the same study unit held on more than one day.
+The publication will be done by BOZ (Office of Eductional Affairs). - 1a The examiner will determine the result of a written exam within 15 working days after the exam and notify BOZ of the result. - 1b No rights can be derived from exam results that have been published via Blackboard or any other medium not being the SIS. - 2.
+The result of an oral exam is made known to the student within one working day in the form of an authorized proof of result provided by the examiner. - 3.
+The provisions of paragraph 2 do not apply if the oral exam is part of a series of oral exams of the same study unit, which take place on more than one day.
 In that case, the examiner determines the result within one working day after conclusion of the series of oral exams. - 4.
-If the result for a unit of study is based on the completion of one or more assignments, writing a paper or thesis, then the date of submission of the final assignment, paper or thesis will count as the exam date. - 5.
-Should the Examiner not be able to meet the term as described in paragraphs 1 and 2 due to extraordinary circumstances, he/she reports this with reasons to the Examination Board.
+If the result for a unit of study is based on the completion of one or more assignments, or on writing a paper or thesis, then the date of submission of the final assignment, paper or thesis will count as the exam date. - 5.
+Should the examiner not be able to meet the term as described in paragraphs 1 and 2 due to extraordinary circumstances, he/she reports this with reasons to the Examination Board.
 The student is informed of the delay as soon as possible by the Examination Board whereby the new term within which the result will be made known is also communicated.
-If the Examination Board is of the opinion that the Examiner has not met his/her obligations, it may appoint another Examiner to ascertain the result of the exam. - 6.
+If the Examination Board is of the opinion that the examiner has not met his/her obligations, it may appoint another examiner to ascertain the result of the exam. - 6.
 If a second exam is planned shortly after the first, the results of the first exam will be published at least ten working days prior to the second exam. - 7.
 The student can request a certified study progress overview from the Student Services desk in the Vrijhof if required. - 8.
 If a student receives more than one authorized result for one and the same unit of study, the highest result will apply.